fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ①　Vantiq can process data even if the schema of the data to be received is not defined.
-②　Source receives data via various protocols.
+②　A Source receives data via various protocols.
 ③　A Topic is an endpoint of REST API.

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>2.
 Adding information to data which comes from AI cameras